juandebravo/juandebravo.github.com/_posts/2023-03-27-get-pull-requests-metrics-with-chat-gpt.md

 ![Delivery pipeline](/gfx/posts/github-metrics/delivery_process.png)

-That's something that has been running as a background thread in my mind over the last few months, but I am always struggling to invest some time in it.
+The concepts described in that blog post are something that has been running as a background thread in my mind over the last few months, but I am always struggling to invest some time in it.

 Until today!
-I paired with ChatGPT so I could hit two targets with one shot.
+I paired with ChatGPT and I hit two targets with one shot.

-I was curious about the first part of the graph above: how long does it take for a Pull Request to get merged.
+I was curious about the first part of the diagram above: how long does it take for a Pull Request to get merged in my current project?

 I asked: